 Rwandan Refugee Camps in Zaire and Tanzania 1994-1995

 The 'Rwandan Refugee Camps in Zaire -Tanzania 1994-1995' case study describes the constraints, questions and dilemmas met by MSF when confronted with ‘refugee leaders” tight control over refugee camps in Zaire and Tanzania.
 Some of those camps were transformed into rear basis from which they planned to re-conquer Rwanda and complete the genocide of Tutsi via a massive diversion of aid, violence, propaganda and threats against refugees wishing to repatriate.

 Somalia 1991-1993: Civil War, Famine Alert and a UN “Military-Humanitarian” Intervention

-The ‘Somalia 1991-1993: Civil War, Famine Alert and a UN “Military-Humanitarian” Intervention‘ case study is describing the difficulties and dilemmas met by MSF while helping the Somali people, after the civil war started in 1991.
-Insecurity in the region, resulted in an intervention by UN armed forces aiming to protect aid convoys and humanitarian workers.
+The ‘Somalia 1991-1993: Civil War, Famine Alert and a UN “Military-Humanitarian” Intervention‘ case study describes the constraints, questions and dilemmas faced by MSF during the first year of its intervention to assist the populations of Somalia, after the civil war started in 1991.

 MSF and the Rohingya 1992 - 2014